 Yes, “pain and suffering” is a legal term used to encompass the physical, mental and emotional pain of an accident.
 In addition to the pain and inconvenience of physical injuries, pain and suffering can include, anxiety, worry, insomnia and grief (in the case of a loved one’s death in an accident).

 Pain after a car accident can also be delayed, which is another important reason not to settle too quickly after an accident.

 How is an award for pain and suffering calculated?

-There are no set guidelines for monetary awards for pain and suffering.
+There are no set guidelines for monetary awards for pain and suffering damages in Wisconsin.
 It all depends on the type and extent of the pain and suffering, as well as your attorney’s skill in presenting it to the court.

 One common way attorneys calculate a pain and suffering award is to multiply your actual damages (medical bills and lost wages) by a number between 1 and 5 – with 1 representing a relatively mild injury like one requiring chiropractic treatment and 5 representing a severe injury (such as paralysis).

 Another approach some attorneys use is a per diem calculation—which involves assigning a dollar amount to each day from the date of the accident until the case is fully resolved.
 For instance, $100 per day.

 Settlements won by personal injury lawyer Steve Caya:

 See more Wisconsin car accident settlements or explore all personal injury case results and examples.
 We've earned big settlement amounts for many unique types of personal injury cases.